LineageOS/lineage_wiki/pages/bypass_gerrit_maintainers.md

 ---
 sidebar: home_sidebar
-title: How to bypass Gerrit (Maintainers only)
+title: How to bypass Gerrit
 permalink: bypassing_gerrit.html
 search: exclude
+tags:
+ - internal
 ---

 ## Bypassing Gerrit

 {% include note.html content="The following tips are for those few who have the ability to accept changes into Gerrit's official LineageOS repositories and/or who are able to bypass Gerrit entirely.
 Only posted here for convenience for these maintainers, in case anyone forgets the steps." %}
 {% include warning.html content="To mass-submit to Gerrit, you will need the *Push* and *Create Reference* permissions.
 For mass pushes that include commits you didn't create yourself, you may also need *Forge Author* and *Forge Committer* permissions.
-If you believe you are lacking appropriate permissions, contact a Gerrit admin for assistance." %}
+If you believe you are lacking appropriate permissions, file a `DEVREL` ticket on [Jira](http://jira.lineageos.org/)." %}

 Say you have a bunch of changes and want to skip Gerrit's interface entirely, pushing directly to the repository.
 For this you will need special privileges.